This class series is SOLD OUT!

 Here's what you get!

 - You'll get 8 evening classes full of more learning and laughter than you've experienced in years.
-Every Wednesday evening from 7:00PM to 9:00PM, starting May 3rd, 2017.

 We'll start by making sure you're comfortable and getting past the initial nervousness most people face.
 Each class will build on the last one.
 You'll discover yourself feeling more and more creative each week.